dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

     const minLon = 20;
     const maxLon = 31;

-You have to provide your own urls and paths with your config name, eg. in
+You have to provide your own URLs and paths with your config name, eg. in

 ::